toprakcode/crypto-terminal/README.md

 ## License

 This project is licensed under the MIT License — see the `LICENSE` file for details.
 Feel free to use, modify, and redistribute it under those terms.

+⚠️Warning: All my work is **experimental**!
+I can carefully examine the complaints and comments you may receive and put them into practice.⚠️